CarterCobb/ParkYourPooch/README.md

 ### Accessible localhost Items

 - Front end will be accessible at <http://localhost:7777>
+- API Gateway will be accessable at <http://localhost:1000>
 - Eureka Web Client will be accessible at <http://localhost:8080>
 - Containerized MongoDB data store will be accessible at <http://localhost:8989>
 - Containerized Redis data store will be accessible at <http://localhost:6379>